Yoast/wordpress-seo/readme.txt

 * Bugfixes:
 	* Fixed security issue with XSS in bulk editor, props @ryanhellyer.
 	* Fix bug where URL would show wrongly in snippet preview for static homepage.
+	* Fix bug where filtering for posts without a focus keyword in the posts overview wouldn't work.
+	* Fix a bug where code wouldn't be escaped in the bulk editor.

 * Enhancements:
 	* When meta description is present, `og:description` is filled with that on category pages.